salils562/salils562/README.md

 ---

 ### 🚀 About Me
-- I'm a 2nd-year B. Tech.
-(IT) student at University Institute of Technology RGPV.
+- I have completed my bachelor of technology from University Institute of Technology RGPV.
 - Passionate about Android Development, Web Development, Machine Learning, Competitive Programming.
 - Looking to collaborate with other developers.
 - Learning more tools and technologies which are mentioned below to build big projects.